mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 1. Once the subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
 For more on subdomains' statuses, refer to [this section](access-subdomains.md).<!--Is it going through the same validation process as when delegating subdomains?
 Same statuses as well?-->

+    >[!NOTE]
+    >
-    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
+    >Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
 Learn more in [this section](#subdomain-validation).<!--Do we need the validation step when using a domain that has already been delegated?
 (Section above)-->

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to create landing page presets.